our-never-ending-job/WFGY/legacy/README.md

 ---

+> ⚠️ Creative Sandbox Notice
+> The following section is a speculative narrative and prompt-design sandbox.
+> It is not part of the SDK or core engineering claims.

 ## 🪐 **BigBang × BigBang: WFGY × Challenging Einstein**

 > *(Please upload the WFGY 1.0 paper before starting the game.
 All math will be simplified for easy understanding.)*